DevMountain/node-auth-afternoon/README.md

 # Project Summary

 In this project, we'll continue to use `Auth0`, but instead use the `GitHub` social provider this time.
-We'll use the same `node-auth` from the mini project earlier and modify it to accept the `GitHub` provider.
+We'll use the same `node-auth` application from the mini project earlier and modify it to accept the `GitHub` provider.

 At the end of this project, you'll have a fully-working node back end that can authorize with GitHub and star a repository of your choice all from your application.